My rating: 5 of 5 stars

 What makes Montgomery’s books entertaining and approachable to readers of all ages are her ideas of a good story that consists of the following components: (1) absence of a moral undertone in a story lest it should be a didactic textbook or a fable devoid of literary merits and entertaining quality because literature should be “art for art’s sake and fun for fun’s sake”; and (2) use of imagination, which is a powerful tool to create a world of make-believe, based upon studying people and observing scenery in life to render realistic feelings to the imaginary world of fiction.
 To Montgomery, making use of the real to perfect the ideal is what gives to art its true meaning.

 To illustrate, the famous liniment cake episode that happened when Anne made the selfsame cake by accident for the parson and his wife was based upon her own experience as a school teacher in Bideford boarding at the Methodist parsonage there; the parson’s wife mistakenly put liniment in a cake, but only the parson himself did not recognize it.
 Also, while working as a reporter for The Daily Echo in Halifax, she was often asked to write up a society letter when it was not sent by the requested lady of high society.
-Montgomery used her wide scope of imagination by writing such letter as if she were the lady of high society, which gained popularity from readers.
+Montgomery used her wide scope of imagination by writing such a letter as if she were the lady of high society, which gained popularity from readers.

-As Benjamin Franklin once said, “Heaven helps those who help themselves,” Montgomery’s unyielding will and diligent practice of writing everyday were the sine qua non of her meet reward as a successful writer.
-This charming autobiography is a must read for not only fans of her books but also those who love writing and cherish in secret the thought of becoming writers.
+As Benjamin Franklin once said, “Heaven helps those who help themselves,” Montgomery’s unyielding will and diligent practice of writing every day were the sine qua non of her meet reward as a successful writer.
+This charming autobiography is a must-read for not only fans of her books but also those who love writing and cherish in secret the thought of becoming writers.
 Furthermore, those who are struggling to rise above the planes of biological, psychological, or sociological inhibition through what means they deem inspirational and meaningful to achieve will find a kindred spirit in this book.
-Montgomery encourages her readers to climb up the alpine path so steep, so hard that will eventually lead to the height sublime as she once did.
+Montgomery encourages her readers to climb up the alpine path so steep, so hard that it will eventually lead to the height sublime as she once did.